 Germany is a developed ecommerce market which continues to grow consistently each year.
 Consumers are tech savvy and love shopping online, making it a great country for eCommerce businesses to sell to.

-This guide brings together the latest e-commerce statistics on consumer trends, buyer behaviors and recommended channels for Germany to help you prepare your strategy for entering a mature market.
+This guide brings together the latest e-commerce statistics on consumer trends, buyer behaviors and recommended channels for this attractive e-commerce market to help you prepare your strategy for entering a mature market.

 In April 2019, Handelsverband Deutschland shared some interesting statistics about e-commerce in Germany:

 - Last year, the German e-commerce market was worth 53.3 billion euros.